SilkRose/Pony/stories/deternal/deternal.md

 Rarity began push the covers aside.
 She pointed at her stomach.
 "Hey, where did that scar come from?"

-Twilight answered, "It is from a surgery you had a while back.
+Twilight answered, "It's from a surgery you had a while back.
 You probably don't remember because you were put to sleep while it happened."

 Rarity tried to nod in understanding.
 "Oh, okay.
 Well, in any case, could you help with the pain, darling?
 If I could just ease the pain, I could make you a beautiful dress for the gala!"